- SVS PB12-NSD vs PB-2000: Which is Better? - May 12, 2022

 The most direct comparison to the XL7F’s would be these bad boys.
 Klipsch has quite the name in the world of audio and these speakers show why that is.
 Coming from their reference speakers, these speakers sing.

 The 90×90 Tractrix horn reproduces high frequencies that sound beautiful.
 The waveguide disperses it evenly, giving everyone in the room a great experience.

 Plus, they’re probably some of the best looking speakers out there.
 Klipsch’s signature copper spun woofers are elegant and gorgeous.
 These are a great alternative sitting right around the same price.

-The only issue for me are the looks.
-The speakers come in both black and cherry, but they aren’t stunning the the Fluance or klipsch speakers.
+The only issue for me is the looks.
+The speakers come in both black and cherry, but they aren’t stunning the Fluance or Klipsch speakers.

 Still, they sound better.
 If you want to drop some more bones, and actually want to see that money pay off, look here.

 Going in the opposite direction, these speakers are good if you want to save some money.
 They lack beautiful looks and don’t have many premium features, but they offer some great bang for your buck.